 As new life blooms all around us, this is a great time to get outside and enjoy nature as it flourishes.
 Aim to wake with the sunrise and spend a portion of the morning (even if it’s just ten minutes) walking outside, breathing in the fresh air and exposing your eyes to the beneficial morning light.

 This is a great way to relieve feelings of sluggishness, to boost energy levels and reset the body clock, as the amount of daylight increases for those of us in the UK and Europe.
 Napping during the daytime is not recommended during Kapha season, as this can increase sluggishness and prevent a good night’s sleep.

 2. Body brushing

 The practice of body brushing is intended to remove dead skin cells and increase circulation.
-Ayurvedic traditions often include various daily cleansing practices; this can be a great way to enhance your energy and blood flow in the morning.
+Ayurvedic traditions often include various daily cleansing practices like this as part of a Dinacharya or morning routine.
+This can be a great way to enhance your energy and blood flow in the morning.

 3. Abhyanga massage

 Self-massage and the use of oils are another important aspect of Ayurveda, but with this time of year already leaning towards oiliness and moistness, it’s important to choose your oils wisely.
 Light oils like almond or grapeseed, and essential oils such as ginger, black pepper, lemon, bergamot, grapefruit or clove can all help boost circulation and mood levels during Spring, especially for those of a Kapha dosha.